Snowbirding at home: Give Vancouver Island a try this winter

 There are many benefits to staying in Canada for your winter getaway

 The reasons for coming to Vancouver Island are as varied as the people who come here.
-It may be due to the high cost of medical insurance when travelling outside Canada or high fuel costs—or just to avoid the harsh winter weather at home in colder parts of the country.
-Visiting the island in wintertime also gives RVers an opportunity to enjoy everything the island has to offer without the busy crowds of the summer months.
+Often there is a desire to avoid the harsh winter weather in colder parts of the country.
+Visiting the Island in wintertime also gives RVers an opportunity to enjoy everything the island has to offer without the busy crowds of the summer months.

 The benefits of a winter stay